bokmann/font-awesome-rails/README.md

     version    FontAwesome's sha1 hash       Other additions
-    0.1.0      378b2d7                       Simplest packaging as a gem as possible 0.2.0      563a6f3                       Repackaged after their new release
+    0.1.0      378b2d7                       Simplest packaging as a gem as possible 0.2.0      563a6f3                       Repackaged after their new release 0.2.1      563a6f3                       Forgot I had patched the css to reflect the font assetified location.

+todo:

+ - Needs s simple mechanism to test that the assets provided are available on the path expected.
+ - I think the css should be an scss so we can compile to the expected asset path